TouK/nussknacker/docs/designingProcesses/BasicNodes.md

 ### Flow
 For each incoming record `Expression` is evaluated and result is assigned to `exprVal` variable.
 After that, records are tested against condition `Expressions` from output edges one by one.
-Record goes to first output which condition it satisfies.
+Record goes to the first output  where the edge condition is evaluated to `true`.
 If record doesn't match any conditional output, and default output exists, record goes to default output.
 Otherwise mismatching record is filtered out.

 ## SQL Variable